Senna obtusifolia: Traditional Eastern medicine

 The Japanese beverage habu-cha (ハブ茶), as the name suggests, was originally brewed from the seeds of the habusō or S. occidentalis, but currently marketed habu-cha uses S. obtusifolia as substitute, since it is a higher-yielding crop.

+Western medicine

+The antimicrobial activity of leaf extracts of Senna obtusifolia have been studied.

 Meat substitute

 Kawal, a protein-rich meat substitute eaten in Sudan, is produced by crushing the leaves of the plant into a paste which is then traditionally fermented in an earthenware jar, buried in a cool place.
 The jar is dug up every three days and the contents mixed.
 After two weeks, the paste is removed and rolled into balls which are left to dry in the sun.
 They are usually cooked in stews with onions and okra.